whimian/pyGeoStatistics/cokb3d_help.md

 - `sangle`, `sangle1` and `sangle2`: the angles defining the common orientation of the search ellipsoids for primary and secondary data

-- `ktype: the kriging type must be specified:
+- `ktype`: the kriging type must be specified:
     - 0 = simple cokriging;
     - 1 = standardized ordinary cokriging with re-centered variables
     and a single unbiasedness constraint;